 About Me

-→ My real name is Michael Louis, but everyone calls me Milo.
-I'm a 22-year-old student currently working to earn my Bachelor of Fine Arts in Writing.
+→ My name is Michael.
+I'm a 23-year-old student currently working to earn my Bachelor of Fine Arts in Writing.
 (Expected May '25!)→ I am a writer of mostly shortish stories: weird fiction, generically slippery fusions of supernatural horror, science fiction, occult and fantasy with a strong focus on character and interpersonal connection–or maybe enmeshment.
-Even if estranged from the world as we know it, my preferred subjects are always human at heart.→ I'm also a visual artist.
+Even estranged from the world as we know it, my preferred subjects are always human at heart.→ I'm also a visual artist.
 My work is primarily digital with focus on character/concept illustration and creature design, which often accompanies or helps me behind the scenes to develop my written works.

 Art Commissions